Updated on 31 March 2021

 In addition, teaching projects, seminars, university exchanges, and arts projects of all kinds are organised throughout the year, which also highlight the values of peace and freedom.
 The World Forum operates at an international level, and is free of charge, taking place in the first week of June, when the D-Day commemorations are beginning and when minds are focused on the big issues of the day, then and now.

 THREE YEARS OF THE WORLD FORUM

-The Normandy for Peace World Forum will take place for the third time amid the magnificent setting of the Ladies’ Abbey in Caen.
-For three days (1-2 October), around 30 debates and three conferences will bring together over 250 attendees from all around the world, focusing on the theme ‘Avoiding war: Responding to new threats.’
+The Normandy for Peace World Forum will take place for the fourth time amid the magnificent setting of the Ladies’ Abbey in Caen.
+For two days, around 30 debates and three conferences will bring together over 250 attendees from all around the world, focusing on the theme ‘Avoiding war: Responding to new threats.’
 Heads of State, Nobel Peace Prize winners, diplomats, geopolitical experts, journalists and other organisations will gather to share their experience and reflect upon how we might build lasting peace for future generations.
 Associations and non-governmental organisations (NGOs) will host a ‘Village for Peace’ to discuss international initiatives and what is being done.
 In addition, the European ‘Walk the Global Walk’ programme will bring together over 800 youngsters from across Normandy to share their thoughts on how best to fight global warming and tackle the climate emergency.